In brief

 - Oil-based polyurethane behaves differently from water-based polyurethane on polymer clay.
 Use only the water-based version.

 - Products labeled "for wood" or "for metal" may not be compatible.
-If you try one, test it on a baked scrap piece and wait at least a week before judging the result.
+If you try one, test it on a baked scrap piece and let it dry or cure by the product label before judging the result.

 Resin and Epoxy Domes

 Resin creates a high-gloss, magnified dome effect.
-It is a separate finishing system from glazes and requires its own workflow.
+It is a separate finishing system from glazes and requires its own process.

-Resin domes are common on stud earrings and small pendants where a thick, glassy surface is part of the design.
+Resin domes appear on some stud earrings and small pendants where a thick, glassy surface is part of the design.
 Resin requires mixing, careful pouring, and a dust-free curing environment.
 It is not a substitute for a standard sealer and is not needed for most pieces.

-If a lookbook page describes a "domed topcoat" or "high-gloss magnified surface," it is referring to a resin or epoxy dome, not a standard glaze.
+A "domed topcoat" or "high-gloss magnified surface" is usually a resin or epoxy dome, not a standard glaze.

 Clay Line Behavior Varies